 Institutionalized organizations are commonly referred to as bureaucracies.
 The following quote comes from a “Tongue in Cheek” article by historian C. Northcote Parkinson.
 It appeared in the November 1955 edition of The Economist.
 Parkinson typifies an organization in the institutionalized phase.

-Parkinson’s Law roughly states"Work expands so as to fill the time available for its completion."
+Parkinson’s Law roughly states, "Work expands so as to fill the time available for its completion."

 This is a good definition of “Institutionalization.”
 Parkinson based his theory on studies of the British Admiralty over fourteen years from 1914 to 1928.
 In that period the number of capital ships in the fleet was reduced by sixty percent while the staff at headquarters increased seventy-five percent.
 Parkinson actually created a mathematical formula predicting an institutional growth of between five and seven percent per year, regardless of the amount of work required.